 When I started this account it was mostly to be a book-blogger.
-However, recently my friend found out something about herself that is going to change her life forever, and to make her understand that she is one of the bravest people I know, I thought I’ll start a series called Fiction Series, which will span across 13 posts (that’s her favorite number).
-I’ll posting one each Wednesday/Thursday.
+However, recently my friend found out something about herself that is going to change her life forever, and to make her understand that she is one of the bravest people I know, I thought I’ll start a series called Fiction Series.

 It will mostly be around LGBTQIA stories, but I hope that people out there who are dealing with a similar sort of life changing event can help find something that makes them smile and believe that our world, is a huge world and all kinds of love exist.
 If you think you don’t fit in the society-generated identity – then don’t worry because no one said you had to.
 You create your own identity, because I support you and people like me support you, and respect you.

 So yeah, that is basically the thought behind this series, writing is the only way I can express myself best.
 So, I hope people resonate with it in someway, and much like my friend, they too realize that they are not alone.